mothibimalebana/Hackathon-Packing-List/README.md

-# Hackathon-Packing-List
-With the Telkom learn hackathon underway, I would like to share a list of things I usually pack with me to hackathons.
-Feel free to fork it or make a pull request to add your own items

 # Hackathon Survival Kit 🧑‍💻

 Welcome to the **Hackathon Survival Kit**!
 Whether it’s your first overnight hackathon or your tenth, this list is here to help you stay prepared, productive, and (mostly) sane.
 Fork this repo or open a pull request to add your own essentials—we’re all about collaborative survival here.